dzekelid/disks/_listings/azure-devtest-labs/subscriptionssubscriptionidresourcegroupsresourcegroupnameprovidersmicrosoft-devtestlablabslabnameusersusernamedisksname-put-openapi.md

       - in: query
         name: $expand
         description: Specify the $expand query
       - in: path
         name: labName
         description: The name of the lab
+      - in: path
+        name: name
+        description: The name of the disk
+      - in: query
+        name: No Name
+      - in: path
+        name: userName
+        description: The name of the user profile
+      responses:
+        200:
+          description: OK
+      tags:
+      - Disks
+    put:
+      summary: Disks Create Or Update
+      description: Create or replace an existing disk.
+This operation can take a while to complete.
+      operationId: Disks_CreateOrUpdate
+      x-api-path-slug: subscriptionssubscriptionidresourcegroupsresourcegroupnameprovidersmicrosoft-devtestlablabslabnameusersusernamedisksname-put
+      parameters:
+      - in: body
+        name: disk
+        description: A Disk
+        schema:
+          $ref: '#/definitions/holder'
+      - in: path
+        name: labName
+        description: The name of the lab